 While it may seem unnatural to view ourselves through this outside lens, we all possess this critical inner voice.
 For many of us, this thought process is so engrained that we hardly notice when it arises.
 Instead of recognizing this voice as the destructive enemy that it is, we mistake it for our real point of view, and we believe what it tells us about ourselves.

-“Why do I hate myself?” – Where Our Critical Inner Voice Comes From
+“Why do I hate myself?”

 “I hate myself” is a sadly common critical inner voice that people of all ages struggle with.
 Where then, do thoughts like these come from?
 What Dr. Robert and Lisa Firestone have found in their research is that these thoughts originate in negative early life experiences.
 The way we are viewed growing up and the attitudes directed toward us shape how we see ourselves.
 Harmful views directed at us by parents or other influential caretakers are internalized to make up our self-image.
 Just as our parent’s positive attitudes toward us may lead us to develop self-esteem and confidence, their more critical attitudes can promote just the opposite.